In This Issue:

 Finally, if you take Fidelity up on its customization option, you can choose among five index funds, cash, the age-based portfolios and the static portfolios (active and index).
 If you allocated among two or more of the static and/or age-based actively managed portfolios, you’d have the potential to not only be allocating twice to the same managers, but also essentially creating an expensive index fund.

 None of this is to say that one couldn’t effectively use one of Fidelity’s 529 plans to help pay for a beneficiary’s college expenses, and the in-state option deserves greater consideration from Massachusetts investors who now have a tax savings incentive to put their money here.
 But you should know what you’re getting into before choosing one of these plans.

 We hope you have found our three-part crash course on the benefits of 529 plans educational.
 Regardless of which plan you choose, the sooner you start, the more time your contributions will have to earn compound interest and the greater your potential gains.
 As we’ve mentioned in past pieces, one of the greatest gifts you can give your child, grandchild or any young person you care about is an education free from (or low on) lasting debt.
-If you have any questions about 529s or would like to learn more about Adviser Investments and how we can help you, please give us a call at 800-492-6868.
+If you have any questions about 529s or would like to learn more about financial planning services at Adviser Investments and how we can help you, please give us a call at 800-492-6868.

 * * *

 The Adviser You Can Talk To Podcast: Maximizing Your Employee Benefits